amirh0ss3in/tgju_api/README.md

 # TGJU-API
 TGJU-API is a Python web scraper for retrieving currency and gold prices from the tgju.org website.
-It uses the BeautifulSoup and js2xml libraries to parse the HTML and JavaScript on the website.

 # Installation